GoogleCloudPlatform/gke-networking-recipes/service-directory/nodeport-service/README.md

     Events:                   <none>
     ```

-1. Inspect the Nodes in which the pods are running on
+1. Inspect the Nodes in which the Pods are running on

     **Note: The cluster used in this example only had 1 node.**